AI birthday video maker for quick greetings | HeyGen

 AI structures birthday videos around storytelling and pacing, so messages feel warm, thoughtful, and memorable.
 Visual flow, music timing, and narration are generated to match the emotion of the occasion.

-No design or production experience needed.
-Add a message, name, or photos and AI handles the rest, making birthday video creation accessible to everyone.
+No design or production experience required.
+Add a message, name, or photos and AI handles the rest, making birthday video creation easy for everyone.

 End-to-end AI birthday video generation

-HeyGen’s AI video generator turns a birthday idea into a complete video automatically.
-It generates scenes, transitions, captions, music, and pacing so the final result feels cohesive and ready for the celebration without manual assembly or editing.
+HeyGen’s AI video generator transforms a birthday idea into a complete video automatically.
+It generates scenes, transitions, captions, music, and pacing so the final result feels cohesive and celebration-ready without manual assembly or editing.

 Image to video for birthday memories

 Turn photos into motion effortlessly using image-to-video technology.
-AI animates images with smooth movement and transitions, creating engaging birthday slideshows that feel dynamic rather than static.
+AI animates images with smooth movement and transitions, creating engaging birthday slideshows that feel dynamic instead of static.

 Natural voice and lip-sync messages